What is the Meaning of Data Privacy?

 If we consider the definitions of these qualities, it may point us to a path of moderation when it comes to privacy issues.
 According to the Cambridge Dictionary, the term ‘respect’ can be defined as “politeness, honor, and care shown toward someone or something that is considered important; a feeling that something is right or important and you should not attempt to change it or harm it.”
 If a corporation insists on being treated “as a citizen,” then corporate responsibility would allow for the respect of the individual – a fellow citizen.
 Cambridge defines ‘trust’ as the ability “to believe that someone is good and honest and will not harm you, or that something is safe and reliable.”
 When a corporation extends its goods and services to the public, do they not want the consumer market to ‘trust’ in their product and reputation?

-These definitions and requirements of any positive relationships are why the reaction to a data breach results in a loss of trust in the company’s reputation by the consumer.
+These definitions and requirements of any positive relationship are why the reaction to a data breach results in a loss of trust in the company’s reputation by the consumer.
 Beyond any legal fees or penalties, the most considerable cost to a business that experiences a breach of data comes from reputation loss.
-Consumers are willing to spend more money to do business with companies that make them feel good for the same product.
+Consumers are willing to spend more money to do business with companies that make them feel good about the same product.
 The negativity of a corporation that misuses data, and does not show respect to the consumer, will lose them in droves.

 If we refer back to the statement by Steve Jobs above, to level with the consumer and ask their permission, corporations will be surprised at the trust that is then returned.
 Consumers and individuals understand that with today’s technology, data collection is a necessity to do business, transfer goods, or make purchases.
-The ‘reasonable expectations’ of privacy have caught up with the technological age we live in.
+The ‘reasonable expectations of privacy have caught up with the technological age we live in.
 Individuals feel safer knowing that the bank has cameras in the lobby.
 They believe that some technology that records their information is beneficial.
 This is followed by the belief that the company registering the data is not misusing it or breaching it.

 To properly comply with privacy legislation and to demonstrate respect – returning the consumers’ trust – corporations regularly incorporate internal privacy policies to manage the data.
 This can include data redaction policies that can remove personally identifiable data prior to storing or anonymizing the data.
 Privacy policies often have a specific date on which personal data is destroyed.
 All security measures are taken to ensure the safety of the collected information to honor the trust the consumer had placed in them.
 This two-way relationship of trust and respect is how privacy will be defined in the future and how the legislation will be based when it determines what is “reasonable expectations.”